zakriamansoor47/SLAYER_1HitKill/README.md

 ## Configuration:
 ```
 {
   "PluginEnabled": true,                 // Enable/Disable Plugin
-  "Weapon": "awp,ssg08",  // Make sure there is no spaces in this string | Empty String means all weapons
+  "Weapon": "awp,ssg08",                 // Make sure there are no spaces in this string | Empty String means all weapons
   "Damage": 300,                         // Damage given to player with 1 hit
+  "AdminFlagTo1HitKill": "@css/root",    // Admin Flag require to 1 Hit kill | Empty means all players can 1 Hit kill
   "ConfigVersion": 1                     // Don't Change this
 }
 ```